 How to Make Yen Ta Fo

-2. Fry the wonton skins.
-Cut the wonton skin into triangular shapes.
-Deep-fried in hot oil until golden brown.
-They only take seconds to cook, so stand by ready to scoop with a wire mesh strainer.
+1. Fry the wonton skins.
+Cut wonton wrappers into triangles or any preferred shapes!
+Deep-fry in hot oil until golden and crisp — they only take seconds to cook, so stand by with a wire mesh strainer to scoop them quickly.

 Garnishing Options